earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 ## Broadcasting with PubSub

-So far, you’ve built an app that can leverage Phoenix LiveView to allow users to donate in real time, but so far, there’s a caveat: updates are not shared across users or even tabs.
+So far, you've built an app that can leverage Phoenix LiveView to allow users to donate in real time, but so far, there's a caveat: updates are not shared across users or even tabs.
 Wouldn't it be nice to get the donations to show in real time for everyone who has the page open?

-Next, you’ll leverage [PubSub](https://github.com/phoenixframework/phoenix_pubsub) to broadcast real-time updates to all LiveView clients, not just the one that triggers the event.
+Next, you'll leverage [PubSub](https://github.com/phoenixframework/phoenix_pubsub) to broadcast real-time updates to all LiveView clients, not just the one that triggers the event.

->  “Publish-subscribe is a messaging pattern where senders of messages, called publishers, do not program the messages to be sent directly to specific receivers, called subscribers, but instead categorize published messages into classes without knowledge of which subscribers, if any, there may be.
-Similarly, subscribers express interest in one or more classes and only receive messages that are of interest, without knowledge of which publishers, if any, there are.” –[Wikipedia](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)
+>  "Publish-subscribe is a messaging pattern where senders of messages, called publishers, do not program the messages to be sent directly to specific receivers, called subscribers, but instead categorize published messages into classes without knowledge of which subscribers, if any, there may be.
+Similarly, subscribers express interest in one or more classes and only receive messages that are of interest, without knowledge of which publishers, if any, there are." –[Wikipedia](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)

 In short, PubSub is a messaging pattern that will allow us to implement real-time asynchronous communication with any clients listening for events in our application.
 In the case of this tutorial, that will be every user with a fundraising page open.